NombuleloZizi/Product-Sales-Predictions-Final/README.md

 ## To prepare this data, the data was cleaned, and the following processes were performed:
+  - Dropped unwated columns
+  - Most frequest value was used to populate missing values on categorical columns
+  - Mean value was used to populate missing values on numeric columns

 ### Exploratory Data Analysis
-    - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
+    - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column..
-    - Also, a barplot was visualized for each categorical column.
+    - Also, a countplot, barplot and heatmap was visualized for each categorical column.
     - This gave a good baseline for all of the numeric and categorical columns for univariate EDA.